9tigerio/db2rest/README.md

 by DB2Rest to query and modify data.
 The user experience layer can be developed using popular front-end frameworks or low code/node code platforms.
 This layer can make use of the business logic layer or directly access secure data layer provided by DB2Rest.

 ## Benefits
+    - Without knowing SQL, you can write a simple URL query with parameters
     - Accelerate applicaton development
     - Unlock databases
     - Blazing fast - No ORM, Single SQL Statement, 1 Database round-trip